 Loosvelt herself had more than 40 missed calls and over 80 text messages.
 At that point, it became apparent.
 She was in the midst of our country's latest terrorist attack, with no guarantee of safety.

 The days that followed the Boston Marathon created a captivating hide-and-seek plotline that Scorsese couldn't produce.
 The grainy images of Dzhokhar and Tamerlan Tsarnaev were plastered on every newspaper, television, and post office in the country.
 The manhunt went on for three days before the brothers engaged in firefight with police in suburban Watertown.
 Tamerlan took a flurry of bullets and subsequently served as a speed bump as Dzhokhar fled the scene in a hijacked automobile.
 Dzhokhar was found a day later hiding in a covered boat in a backyard of a residential area.
-He was taken into custody and is awaiting trial on a laundry list of charges.
+He was taken into custody and is awaiting trial on a laundry list of federal charges.

 It was about that time that Loosvelt was able to reflect on it all.